GitHub pricing 2026: All enterprise plans compared

 • Key features: It includes everything in the Team plan and adds a bunch of features for large-scale operations.
 This includes SAML single sign-on (SSO), advanced audit logs, automatic user provisioning, and a hefty 50,000 CI/CD minutes per month.
 You can also choose between GitHub's cloud or a self-hosted Enterprise Server if you want more control.

-• Good to know: This is the only plan that lets you add GitHub’s most powerful security tools, like GitHub Advanced Security.
+• Good to know: This is the only plan where GitHub's most powerful security tools, like Secret Protection and Code Security, make the most sense (more on those below).

 Plan comparison table